624: Samson vs. the Vampire Women

 This is a drinking toast dating back to the 1930s.
 A variant: “Look out liver, here it comes!”

 They didn’t count on Carlton the doorman!

 Carlton was the unseen doorman to Rhoda’s apartment building on the TV sitcom Rhoda; he was played by veteran voiceover actor Lorenzo Music.

 “Wilding” was a media term coined in 1989 after a gang of teenagers allegedly raped and bludgeoned a young female investment banker who was jogging in Central Park.
 Five of them confessed to the brutal crime, although they later recanted, claiming the confessions had been coerced by police, who were under intense pressure to solve the crime.
 The attack was the subject of many a hand-wringing newspaper editorial on the theme that civilization was on the verge of collapse.
 Unfortunately for the cause of histrionic journalism, in 2002 DNA evidence exonerated the teens, pinning the crime instead on a known rapist named Matias Reyes, already in prison for a series of rapes and a murder.
 In December 2002, the teens’ convictions were set aside, and in 2014 a suit they filed against the city was settled for $40 million.

 Coco Chanel (1883-1971) was a legendary fashion designer whose name became a household word during the 1920s.
 Her design house remains a leader in haute couture, and the name Chanel is synonymous with expensive, elegant clothing.

 Ah, the Rainforest Cafe.

-The Rainforest Cafe is a theme restaurant/store chain whose ersatz trees and ambient nature sounds can be found in concrete and glass shopping malls around the country.
+The Rainforest Cafe is a theme restaurant/store chain whose ersatz trees and ambient nature sounds can be found in concrete and glass shopping malls in several countries, including the U.S.